Slow Cooker Beef Brisket

 • Prepare the Slow Cooker.
 Spray a large slow cooker (6 quart or larger) very well with non-stick cooking spray. **If your brisket is too long to fit into the slow cooker, you can slice it in two so it will fit.

 • Make the Spice Rub.
-In a medium bowl, combine all the spice rub ingredients; reserve one tablespoon for the barbecue sauce.
+In a medium bowl, combine all the spice rub ingredients; reserve one tablespoon for making the brisket sauce.

 • Rub the Brisket.
 Using your fingertips, apply all the remaining prepared spice rub evenly over the meat then place the seasoned brisket onto the prepared baking sheet.